 Ahh this is the Hong Kong I know and love (kind of).
 It hasn’t changed since I was here eight years ago.
+Hong Kong markets are renowned for cheap shopping and knock off goods.
 It’s crazy busy as you shuffle along with the flow, and woe betide you if you want to cut across to see the handbags on the other side.
 It’s full of a lot of the same stuff, which makes it fun to haggle for a good price – and you’re expected to haggle.
 In fact if you don’t the vendor will feel gutted cos they should have tried to charge you more!

 Bear in mind that fakes and copies are illegal (just saying) but they are here, from Michael Kors to Mulberry, all genuine leather.
 Handbags are priced around NZ$50 (with your haggling skills).
 You’ll also find novelty USB drives (late edit: I bought one shaped like a gun and it comes up “error” on the computer), scarves, sunglasses, cuff links and loads of T-shirts and clothes, some cheap and cheerful, some copies of labels.
 I was tempted to buy the Kelvin Ciein undies as Christmas gifts!

+How long to spend?
 I went into a bit of a shopping frenzy here but only had 45 minutes.
 I’m going back!
-If you’re like and want to stock up on bits and pieces and stocking stuffers, allow at least two hours here.
+If you’re like me and want to stock up on bits and pieces and stocking stuffers, allow at least two hours here.

 Temple Street Night Market